-Note 4: The clause about chemical change under this rule does not apply to products such as bone cements where the chemical change takes place during the placement and does not continue in long term.
+Note 6: The clause about chemical change under this rule does not apply to products such as bone cements where the chemical change takes place during the placement and does not continue in long term.

-Note 5: Also non-implantable and non-active accessories to AIMDs should be classified as Class III under Rule 8.
+Note 7: Also non-implantable and non-active accessories to AIMDs should be classified as Class III under Rule 8.

+Note 8: Contact with the spinal column should be understood as intended contact with any of the bony structures forming the column (cervical, thoracic, lumbar, sacral and coccyx) including the spinous and transverse processes of the vertebrae.

 Active devices